Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Results

 \subsection{Fusion Results}

 We compare BCAF against unimodal RGB/HSI baselines and a learned late-fusion baseline (logit fusion), all trained with identical backbones and schedules.

 \textbf{Overall.} Across datasets, BCAF consistently improves mIoU and per-class IoU over the strongest unimodal RGB/HSI baselines and over the learned late-fusion baseline.
-On SpectralWaste, BCAF achieves state-of-the-art mIoU under the official split (see \Cref{tab:spectralwaste_eval}).
+On SpectralWaste, BCAF achieves strong performance under the official split (see \Cref{tab:spectralwaste_eval}).
+Here the most directly comparable setting is RGB-256 + HSI-256, where all methods operate at the released 256$\times$256 inputs.
+In this matched-resolution regime, BCAF reaches 71.1\% mIoU.
+Our highest mIoU of 76.4\% is obtained with RGB upsampled to 1024$\times$1024 in the scaling-only regime (more pixels, same information), which increases GFLOPs.
 On K3I-Material/Plastic, BCAF improves both taxonomies.
 Gains are larger for K3I-Material, where BCAF really benefits from the complementary cues of RGB and HSI, and smaller but consistent for Plastic-type, where unimodal HSI is already strong (see \Cref{tab:material_eval,tab:plastic_type_eval}).

 \textbf{Why BCAF beats logit fusion.} Logit fusion aggregates decisions but lacks feature-level interactions.
 In contrast, BCAF performs bidirectional, local cross-attention between fine-grid RGB and coarse spectral slices, followed by gated fusion that modulates HSI contributions per channel and stage.
 This yields systematically higher, more stable gains than decision-level fusion at the same input sizes.
 On K3I-Plastic, where the mIoU gap between RGB and HSI is large (25 percentage points), logit fusion with unfrozen backbones allowed the weaker RGB stream to degrade strong HSI predictions, producing lower mIoU than HSI alone.